Nash multiplicities and resolution invariants: Rees algebras attached to Nash multiplicity sequences

 \begin{Def} Let us suppose now that one can find an $(\mathcal{O}_{V^{(n)},\xi }\otimes _{k} K[[t]])_{\xi _0}$-Rees algebra $\mathcal{H}$ whose singular locus is $Z_0$, and such that this is preserved by local sequences as in (\ref{eq:seq_Z}) (and in particular for sequences of blow ups of $\tilde{X}_0^{(d+1)}$ directed by $\varphi $).
 We will say that such an algebra, if it exists, is an \textit{algebra of contact of $\varphi $ with $\mathrm{\underline{Max}\; mult}(X)$}. \end{Def}

-\begin{Rem} Lowering the multiplicity of Nash of $X$ at $\xi $, $m$, is therefore equivalent to resolving this $\mathcal{H}$, and consequently $\rho _{X,\varphi }$ as in Definition \ref{def:rho} is the number of induced transformations of this Rees algebra $\mathcal{H}$ which are necessary to resolve it (see Definition \ref{def:res_RA}). \end{Rem}
+\begin{Rem} Lowering the Nash multiplicity of $X$ at $\xi $, $m$, is therefore equivalent to resolving this $\mathcal{H}$, and consequently $\rho _{X,\varphi }$ as in Definition \ref{def:rho} is the number of induced transformations of this Rees algebra $\mathcal{H}$ which are necessary to resolve it (see Definition \ref{def:res_RA}). \end{Rem}

 \begin{Rem} Note that, by the way in which it has been defined, the algebra of contact of $\varphi $ with $\mathrm{\underline{Max}\; mult}(X)$, if it exists, is unique up to weak equivalence. \end{Rem}